jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 Each project can have an assigned glossary for any language as a shorthand for storing terminology.

 #### Automatic suggestions
-*Weblate* features machine translations in the *"Automatic suggestions"* tab.
+*Weblate* can suggest machine translations in the *Automatic suggestions* tab.
 This can be very useful as a starting point for a translation, but make sure to always scrutinize the output for errors.
-Be aware that glossary terms are ignored and that these tools lack any understanding of the specific context of a string.
+Note that glossary terms are ignored and that these tools lack any understanding of the specific context of a string.

 ### The pipeline past Weblate
 If you are interested, here is a summary what happens after you save translations on *Weblate*.